 Yet this couldn’t be further from the truth.
-Contrary to popular belief, the capacity to forgive is actually a sign of emotional strength.
+The capacity to forgive is actually a sign of emotional strength.
 To stay open, trusting and loving in an unkind, competitive and often cruel environment is one of the most courageous things you could do.
 To allow your heart to be the decision-maker in a world that is run by cunning brains is one of the most difficult psychological feats you can accomplish.
 To practice compassion and offer second chances to those who’ve shown bad intentions towards you requires integrity, fearlessness and resilience.

 The Wisdom of Forgiveness

 Other than a sign of strength, forgiveness is also a sign of wisdom.
 The reason is threefold: